 At the bottom, Everton will hope to claim another home win under Sean Dyche while there are huge games in the form of West Ham v Nottingham Forest and Leeds United v Southampton, with Javier Gracia having taken over at Elland Road.

-Ahead of the fixtures, you can test your knowledge with our Opta-powered quiz.
+Ahead of the fixtures, why not test your knowledge with our Opta-powered quiz?
 The answers are at the bottom.

 A new head coach for @LUFC pic.twitter.com/hVAksCWGED— Premier League (@premierleague) February 21, 2023

 1. Chelsea are unbeaten in eight Premier League meetings with Spurs (W6 D2), while they are looking to become just the third team to win four consecutive away league games against Tottenham.
 Which two other teams have managed this?

 2. Erling Haaland has 26 Premier League goals this season, five more than Bournemouth have managed as a team.
 Who was the last City player to score more in a single top-flight campaign?